bycnfz/weather2k/README.md

 （2）Google Drive : https://drive.google.com/drive/folders/1rTabWIuAarDfSkUROK2rzEYJEqP338UM?usp=share_link

-if you have any quesetions about the data download, please contact wuming@bupt.edu.cn
+If you have any quesetions about the data download, please contact wuming@bupt.edu.cn

 The data is hosted in the upper links with the following directory structure :